kyclark/gitbook-metagenomics/bash.md

 To check for too many arguments, I added an "OR" \(the double pipes `||`\) and another conditional \("AND" is `&&`\).
 I also changed line 13 to use a `printf` command to highlight the importance of quoting the arguments _inside the script_ so that bash won't get confused.
 Try it without those quotes and try to figure out why it's doing what it's doing.
 I highly recommend using the program "shellcheck" \([https://github.com/koalaman/shellcheck](https://github.com/koalaman/shellcheck)\) to find mistakes like this.
 Also, consider using more powerful/helpful/sane languages -- but that's for another discussion.

-# Named arguments
+## Named Arguments To The Rescue

 It's great that we can make our script take arguments, some of which are required, but it gets to be pretty icky once we go beyond approximately two arguments.
 After that, we really need to have named arguments and/or flags to indicate how we want to run the program.
 A named argument might be "-f mouse.fa" to indicate the value for the "-f" \("file," probably\) argument is "mouse.fa," whereas a flag like "-v" might be a yes/no \("Boolean," if you like\) indicator that we do or do not want "verbose" mode.
 You've encountered these with programs like `ls -l` to indicate you want the "long" directory listing or `ps -u $USER` to indicate the value for "-u" is the $USER.

+The best thing about named arguments is that they can be provided in any order.
+Some may have values, some may be flags, and you can easily provide good defaults to make it easy for the user to provide the bare minimum information to run your program.
 Here is a version that has named arguments:

 ```
 $ cat -n named.sh